-A study of how service providers assess the needs of a client and the client's family as well as arrange, coordinate, advocate for, monitor, and evaluate the package of multiple services designed to meet the client's needs.
+This study focuses on how service providers assess the needs of a client and the client's family, as well as arrange, coordinate, advocate for, monitor, and evaluate the package of multiple services designed to meet the client's needs.
+Prerequisites: HREL 312 Counseling Diverse Populations, HREL 396 Counseling Theory & Procedures.